jeremyfa/yaml.js/README.markdown

 yaml.js
 =======

-Standalone JavaScript YAML Parser & Encoder.
+Standalone JavaScript YAML 1.2 Parser & Encoder.
 You don't need any javascript framework to use it.

-Mainly inspired from [sfYaml Library](http://components.symfony-project.org/yaml/) (part of the php Symfony components).
+Mainly inspired from [Yaml Component](https://github.com/symfony/Yaml) (part of the php framework Symfony).

 How to use
 ----------